rohaizanr/rohaizanr/README.md

-# Just a Tool Guy from BM
+# Just a Tools Guy from BM

 I'm currently focused on maintaining E-Masjid.My, a free and open-source (MIT License) mosque management system.